ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

    - Click continue to create the service.

 TODO(fredL) we could skip the Snapshot here - snapshot would be only needed if we want to replicate the backup to another location
+TODO(fredL) we could also use another storage than File Storage - uploading to a Cloud Object Storage bucket would work too and might require less configuration

 ### Authorize the database server to use the file storage